Helme0315/auction-client/README.md

 We are using Cosmosclient to detect events when tx is created.
-You can see the last block number, events and transactions.
+You can see the last block number, events and transactions of each blocks.